rehierl/node-tree-outliner/3-0-0-associations.md

 *closed state*

 Any section will eventually end at some point.
 By default, that point is reached when the initial/root node of the process is being exited.

-This default case is on its own insufficient, because the very last node of a node sequence would then always have to be associated with all the known sections.
-An algorithm therefore needs additional rules that enable it to determine when it is no longer allowed to associate any subsequent node with a given section.
+This default case is obviously insufficient, because the very last node of a node sequence would then always have to be associated with all the known sections.
+An algorithm therefore needs additional rules that enable it to determine, before the initial node is being exited, when it is no longer allowed to associate any subsequent node with a given section.

 A section counts as being "closed" as soon as it is no longer allowed to associate any subsequent node with it.
 From that point on, a section is fully defined/specified.

 *A section can not be re-opened*